Revocation or Denial of Concealed Carry License

 When you want to get your concealed carry license, you need to go to your county Sheriff’s office to apply.
 You must go to the one in the county in which you live.
 You will need one of these licenses if you wish to carry your firearm concealed or unconcealed in your vehicle, or carry it concealed on your person.
 Similarly to purchase application denials, denials of concealed carry licenses are dealt with via a Pennsylvania Instant Check System challenge.
 Keep in mind that the reasons a concealed carry license is denied or revoked are much broader than those needed to deny someone the right to own a firearm.

 Pennsylvania’s Instant Check System, also referred to as PICS, is a system that is managed by the Pennsylvania State Police.
 It is designed to give gun suppliers instant background checks relevant to gun purchases, so they can decide if a person is eligible to buy a firearm.
-PICS is also used to determine if a person is eligible to obtain a concealed carry license.
+An additional use for PICS is to find out if an applicant is legally allowed to obtain a concealed carry license.
 There are challenge forms online at this link.
 The form is SP4-197; it can be found at the bottom of the page.
 The form must be filed at the Pennsylvania State Police PICS Firearms Unit on Elmerton Avenue in Harrisburg.

 Have you had a concealed carry permit application denied, or a license revoked?
 Do you want to appeal this denial or revocation?
-If so, you will require a criminal defense attorney with experience in and knowledge about firearms law and PICS challenges to help you.
-The Logue Criminal Defense team has represented many people who have had their permits denied or revoked.
-Logue Law serves Pittsburgh, PA, West Virginia, and Ohio.
+If you have, you will require a Pittsburgh criminal defense attorney with experience in and knowledge about firearms law and PICS challenges to help you.
+Sean Logue’s team of criminal defense attorneys has represented many people who have had their permits denied or revoked.
+Logue Law Group serves Pittsburgh, PA, West Virginia, and Ohio.
 Call today for a consultation: 1-844-PITT-DUI or (412) 389-0805.
 Or, you may contact us online.